Skip to content

 name="grok_assistant",

-system_message="You are a helpful AI assistant powered by Grok.
-You have access to real-time information and can help with various tasks.",
+system_message="You are a helpful AI assistant powered by Grok.",

 llm_config=grok_config,